Mother, son robbed after criminals follow them home from casino

 At a Factoria apartment complex, police officers stood in the kitchen of a second-floor apartment, its front door open, pouring light out into the early morning dark.
 At the same time, they tried to find any signs of the suspects.

-Bellevue police tell KIRO 7 TV, five suspects followed the woman home from a casino, where they allegedly robbed her and her son at home — three of the thieves holding rifles.
+Bellevue police told KIRO 7, five suspects followed the woman home from a casino, where they allegedly robbed her and her son at home — three of the thieves holding rifles.

 Other crime news: 2 suspects remain at large after shootout of Marysville home

-“I just woke up and they pointed a gun at my face,” he told KIRO 7.
+“I just woke up and they pointed a gun at my face,” Hoang told KIRO 7.

-Jason says he woke up to a nightmarish situation when armed men stormed his apartment after following his mother home from her job at a casino.
+Jason said he woke up to a nightmarish situation when armed men stormed his apartment after following his mother home from her job at a casino.

-“She just got out of the car and then they just point guns at her and stuff,” he said.
+“She just got out of the car and then they just point guns at her and stuff,” Hoang said.

 Contributing: KIRO 7 News